 For more information, please refer to our safe computing section.
 And, as always, if you have specific questions or encounter a disaster, never hesitate us to contact us by coming to the Help Desk, calling x7525, or emailing email@example.com.
 Good luck!

 How can I access resources like JSTOR and PubMed from off campus?

 You can access these resources when you're off campus by setting up a Proxy Server.
 We provide detailed directions for setting up a Proxy server.
 If you encounter difficulties, whether during setup, use, or once you are back on campus, please email us, call x7525, or stop by the Help Desk.

 I can't open a Word/Excel document.
 It has an extension .docx/.xlsx

-Applications (like Word, Excel, Powerpoint) of Office 2008 save files in formats .docx, .xlsx or .pptx which cannot be opened by applications of Office 2004 unless you have installed the Office Open XML Converter.
+Applications (like Word, Excel, Powerpoint) of Office 2008 or later save files in formats .docx, .xlsx or .pptx which cannot be opened by applications of Office 2004 unless you have installed the Office Open XML Converter.

 I'm having trouble registering my computer on the wireless or wired network

 Please contact CUS (x7525) and we can help.
 We may ask for the MAC address of your ethernet or wireless card.